 Weekly Collective Worship:

-Monday: Collective Worship Yrs 2-6 (Early years Plus – class assembly)
+Monday: Collective Worship Yrs 2-6 (Early years Plus – class assembly) – led by class teachers

 Friday: Collective Worship (led by the Head teacher).